History of the Supreme Court of Canada: Establishment of the Court by the Mackenzie Government

-During the federal election of 1874, the Liberals led by Alexander Mackenzie listed the creation of a central court of appeal as part of their campaign platform.
-When the Mackenzie government ultimately took power, the issue was again mentioned in the throne speech of 1874.
-A new Supreme Court Bill was introduced to Parliament by Minister of Justice Télésphore Fournier in February 1875.
-On April 8, 1875, The Supreme and Exchequer Court Act passed with bipartisan support, which simultaneously established both the Supreme Court and the Exchequer Court.
+During the 1874 federal election, Alexander Mackenzie's Liberals included the creation of a central court of appeal as part of their campaign platform.
+Upon taking power, the Mackenzie government reiterated this commitment in the throne speech of 1874.
+Minister of Justice Télésphore Fournier introduced a new Supreme Court Bill to Parliament in February 1875.
+On April 8, 1875, with bipartisan support, Parliament passed The Supreme and Exchequer Court Act, simultaneously establishing both the Supreme Court and the Exchequer Court.
+After Edward Blake succeeded Fournier as justice minister, he personally staked his political reputation on the Act's successful implementation, as he saw significant personal consequences if he failed to execute it as written.